4 Ways Recovery Helps Me Be A Better Husband And Partner

 Along with showing up for me, the people who guided me into recovery showed me how to love.
 In my addiction and early on in my recovery, I didn’t understand why people wanted to help me and expected nothing in return.
 My idea of love was transactional—you scratch my back, I’ll scratch yours.
 I believed that in order to be loved, I needed to have something to offer back.
 I also wasn’t willing to invest in others unless I felt I was being fairly compensated for my effort.

 Early on in recovery, I read a book by psychologist M. Scott Peck called, “The Road Less Traveled,” a classic in the self-help genre.
 Peck defines love as “the will to extend one’s self for the purpose of nurturing one’s own or another’s spiritual growth.”
-This definition of love is one that has stuck with me, and it completely shattered the transactional idea of love I had brought with me into recovery.
+This definition of love has stuck with me, and it completely shattered the transactional idea of love I had brought with me into recovery.
 I learned to love first by working with other men in recovery.
 Working with other men, taught me to extend myself freely for the benefit of another person, expecting nothing in return.
 This idea has carried over into my romantic relationships.
 It has been crucial in creating a loving, trusting, and healthy relationship with my wife.

 By focusing on helping her grow spiritually, it’s easier to put myself to the side for a moment and better respect and appreciate her needs.
 This has been key in our relationship.
 When we both have our spiritual needs met and are actively participating in each other’s spiritual growth, the relationship becomes a place where we want to spend our time and energy.
 The relationship becomes a place where we learn and grow together.